 Established in 1986, the Edwards Peacemaking Lectureship endowment supports a visiting lecturer to teach a special course or programs in continuing or lay education.
-Edwards Lecturers have included Terry C. Muck, Dean of the E. Stanley Jones School of World Mission and Evangelism at Asbury Theological Seminary; Delores S. Williams, professor emerita at Union Theological Seminary in New York; peace educator and jazz musician Harry Pickens; Dr. James B. McGinnis of the Institute for Peace and Justice in St. Louis, Mo.; Dr. J. Alfred Smith of Allen-Temple Baptist Church in Oakland, Calif.; Dr. Charles Marsh, Professor of Religious and Theological Studies Director of the Project on Lived Theology, University of Virginia; Rev. Eileen W. Lindner, PhD, Deputy General Secretary, National Council of Churches of Christ, USA; Suzanne Holland, Professor of Science and Values, Professor of Religion, University of Puget Sound; and Elizabeth Hinson-Hasty, Professor of Theology at Bellarmine University.
+Edwards Lecturers have included Terry C. Muck, Dean of the E. Stanley Jones School of World Mission and Evangelism at Asbury Theological Seminary; Delores S. Williams, Professor Emerita at Union Theological Seminary in New York; peace educator and jazz musician Harry Pickens; Dr. James B. McGinnis of the Institute for Peace and Justice in St. Louis, Mo.; Dr. J. Alfred Smith of Allen-Temple Baptist Church in Oakland, Calif.; Dr. Charles Marsh, Professor of Religious and Theological Studies Director of the Project on Lived Theology, University of Virginia; Rev. Eileen W. Lindner, PhD, Deputy General Secretary, National Council of Churches of Christ, USA; Suzanne Holland, Professor of Science and Values, Professor of Religion, University of Puget Sound; Elizabeth Hinson-Hasty, Professor of Theology at Bellarmine University; and Dr. Angela Cowser, Director of the Center for the Church and the Black Experience and Assistant Professor of Sociology at Garrett-Evangelical Theological Seminary in Evanston, Ill.